Frequently Asked Questions

 Where do I get a permit application?

-Permit applications are available online at the Building Permits & Inspections page or at the City offices.
+Permit applications are available online at the Building Permits & Inspections page.

 Why are all contractors (the electrician, the plumber, the general contractor, etc.) required to be licensed in the City?

 Licensed contractors have provided proof of competency and proof of insurance to the city.
 This protects the homeowner from incurring costs due to damage by uninsured contractors, and it protects the homeowner from contractors who do not have adequate knowledge of the City adopted building codes.
 A permit will not be issued until all contractors being used to complete the project are licensed.
 Homeowners doing their own work do not need to be licensed.

 What does a permit cost?